Justin Furstenfeld

-Justin Steward Furstenfeld (born December 14, 1975) is an American musician and actor.
-He is the lead vocalist, guitarist, and lyricist of rock band Blue October.
+Justin Steward Furstenfeld (born December 14, 1975) is an American musician.
+He is the lead vocalist, guitarist, and lyricist of the rock band Blue October.
 He is also a member of the band Harvard of the South.

 Personal life

 When not touring with his band, Furstenfeld resides in San Marcos, Texas.
 He is the brother of Blue October drummer Jeremy Furstenfeld.
-He has a daughter named Blue Reed Furstenfeld, to whom he dedicated the album Any Man in America.
-Blue, and Furstenfeld's relationship with her mother, are the subject matter of much of the album.
+From his first marriage, he has a daughter born in 2007 to whom he dedicated the album Any Man in America.
+The album title refers to his experience as an American man treated poorly in a divorce proceeding.
+Furstenfeld's relationship with his daughter and ex-wife is the subject matter of much of the album.

-On June 13, 2012, Furstenfeld proposed to his pregnant girlfriend Sarah.
-On July 28, 2012, they were married in a private ceremony in Wimberley, Texas.
-Justin filed for divorce in early 2022, but remains on good terms with Sarah.
-Together they have a daughter named Sayde Belle, born August 23, 2012.
-On April 2, 2016, Furstenfeld and his wife had a son, Gunner Black.

-In 2020 a documentary was released called "Get Back Up" that covers Furstenfeld's story about depression, addiction, and recovery.
+Furstenfeld wed a second time in Texas in 2012, marrying Sarah.
+Together, they have a daughter born the same year.
+They had a son in 2016.

+Furstenfeld was treated for depression at a Texas mental hospital in the late 1990s, after which Blue October recorded the album The Answers as an expression of themes surrounding depression and suicide.
+He was diagnosed with bipolar disorder following an anxiety attack in October 2009 aboard a jet airliner.
+The band canceled their tour while he was being treated in Minnesota and Texas hospitals.
+Furstenfeld said that problems associated with his first marriage caused a stress blackout, exacerbated by alcohol consumption.
+He said in 2021 that he has been sober since May 2012.
+In 2020 a documentary was released called "Get Back Up" that addresses Furstenfeld's experiences with depression, addiction, and recovery.

 Music career

 Growing up, Furstenfeld listened to hip-hop, rock, country, and dance; his favorite artists included Idaho, Marvin Gaye, The Smiths, Peter Gabriel, Red House Painters, The Cure, Cocteau Twins, Bauhaus, and Pink Floyd.
 He also counts among his influences Michael Stipe, The Pixies, Elliott Smith, Blue Miller, George Winston, Jean-Michel Basquiat, and U2.
 His first musical memory was Roy Orbison's ballad "Crying".

 During his high school years at Houston's High School for the Performing and Visual Arts (HSPVA), he formed the band The Last Wish, which he played in from the age of 13 until 1995.
 When performing solo, Furstenfeld uses the moniker 5591.

 In August 2008, Furstenfeld toured with Stephenie Meyer, author of the Twilight series, in a sold-out four-city book/concert tour.

-On October 22, 2009, the Pick Up the Phone Tour was cancelled after Furstenfeld was admitted to a hospital for an extreme anxiety attack, though the band still played two November dates in Austin.